AqwamCreates/DataPredict-Neural/docs/index.md

 In addition, if you are interested in Roblox tutorials and future projects by me, then you can subscribe to me in [YouTube](https://www.youtube.com/channel/UCUrwoxv5dufEmbGsxyEUPZw).

-Would you like to hire me for machine, deep and reinforcement learning integration?
-You can hire me through [Fiverr](https://www.fiverr.com/aqwamcreates/integrate-machine-and-reinforcement-learning-to-roblox-0beb).

 ## Features

 * Take advantage of calculations combining both automatic differentiation and manual differentiation, simplifying complex calculations while maintaining high performance.